redwoodjs/redwood/docs/versioned_docs/version-5.0/tutorial/chapter1/installation.md

 :::

-The splash page gives you links to a ton of good resources, but don't get distracted: we've got a job to do!
+The splash page gives you links to many resources, but don't get distracted: we've got a job to do!

 ### First Commit